Curly on the Rack

 Curly on the Rack is a 1958 Australian play by Ru Pullan set in Rabaul after World War II.

 It was presented by the Elizabethan Theatre Trust at a time when production of Australian plays was rare.
 However the play was considered a critical and commercial disappointment after the Trust's previous two Australian dramas, The Shifting Heart and Summer of the Seventeenth Doll.

 Plot

-After World War Two, two brothers, the tough Max and the gentler Harry, live in Rabaul with their sister Pet, salvaging war time equipment.
+After World War Two, two brothers, the tough Max and the gentler Harry, live in Rabaul with their sister Pet, salvaging wartime equipment.
 Their truck driver, Curly, waits for his opportunity to recover £10,000 he planted on a nearby island during the Japanese invasion along with a fellow soldier called Scobie.

 Scobie arrives, having lost both his legs during the war, demanding his half of the money.
 Smith, a philosophical drunk, comments on the action.